How Do Drug Test Kits Work?

 This information works for the tests you take at work and at-home drug testing kits.

-How drug test kits work in general
+How drug test kits work

 In general, drug test kits work by utilising immunoassay.
 This is where specific drug compounds or their metabolites (antigens), bind with specific antibodies in the drug test kit.